andrewmarconi/JobTrak/README.md

 See the [JobTrak Wiki](https://github.com/MarconiMediaGroup/JobTrak/wiki) for details.

-## Compatibility
+## Known Compatibility Issues

-Some required packages crash when installed under Python 3.x -- so for the time being, we're only targeting Python 2.7.x.
+- Some required packages crash when installed under Python 3.x -- so for the time being, we're only targeting Python 2.7.x.